ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 To create the pipeline you can follow the steps below or have a look at [create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-yaml?view=azure-devops) for a detailed description.

-- In the left menu choose Pipelines > Pipelines.
+- In the left menu of Azure DevOps choose Pipelines > Pipelines.
 - Click the 'New pipeline' button.
 - Select the source where you want to store your YAML Pipeline.
 E.g. 'GitHub'.
 - Select the repository that will contain your YAML Pipeline.